jakub-m/no-docker/post.markdown

 # overlayfs

-The last thing I looked at is the overlay file system, the volumes in Docker.
-[Overlay file system][ref_overlay_fs] allows logically merging different mount points.
+The last thing I looked at is the overlay file system, underlying volumes in Docker.
+The [overlay file system][ref_overlay_fs] allows logically merging of different mount points.
 You can overlay part of a parent file system with the forked file system.
 You can check the overlayfs with the following:

 [ref_overlay_fs]:https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html